-Bridgers Association Cameroon Human Rights are violated the world over, the situation is even worst in developing countries like Cameroon and Africa in general, we are prompted by the great extent to which vulnerable persons (children, women, disabled) are tortured in one way or the other.
+Bridgers Association Cameroon is aware that Human Rights are violated the world over, the situation is even worst in developing countries like Cameroon and Africa in general, we are prompted by the great extent to which vulnerable persons (children, women, disabled) are tortured in one way or the other.
 If it is not physically it is psychologically.

 Bridgers is focusing attention and galvanizing efforts to curb or minimize this violation of children’s rights in the areas of: